 Some organizations or businesses may not be required to obtain a business licence.
 For example, residential premises holding garage or yard sales or agricultural producers who are not conducting any retail sales from the farm.

 Non-profit organizations or charitable organizations are required to obtain a business licence if they operate from a premise within the City of Vernon or if they are conducting fund raising campaigns within the city.
 No fee is charged to a non-profit or charitable organization if the organization can provide the proper Revenue Canada identification.

 For anyone intending to operate a "home based business", please ensure that you have read the home occupation attachments and that you are able to comply.
 There are three different types of home occupations (Major, Minor and Rural).
 Your property zoning will determine which type of home occupation you are eligible for.

-For more information concerning the application process for permits, licences and zoning please contact the Community Infrastructure and Development Division at 250-550-3634.
+For more information concerning the application process for permits, licenses and zoning please contact the Community Infrastructure and Development Division at 250-550-3634.

-When applying for a business license, these considerations should be addressed prior to the leasing or purchasing of property for a business.
+When applying for a business licence, these considerations should be addressed prior to the leasing or purchasing of property for a business.

 Please contact the Community Infrastructure and Development Services Division to ensure that the property is appropriate for the business you are planning.
 Staff will verify that the Zoning District in which the property is situated will allow the particular business type, that appropriate parking is available on site (if required by Zoning), and any other considerations.

 Depending on the nature of the business, approvals from the Fire Inspector, Building Inspector or the Environmental Health Officer may be necessary prior to approval of the Business Licence.
 There are no costs related to these inspections if associated with a business licence application.
 Inspections should be conducted prior to a purchase or lease so that an applicant will be aware of any costs associated with requirements under the Fire, Building or Health codes.